-We make use of a real dataset on German jobseekers.
-The data contains information on jobseeker demographics, employment history, and benefits receipt—a rich panel spanning a 2\% sample of all administrative labor market records in Germany.
-Data access was provided via a Scientific Use File from the Research Data Centre (FDZ) of the German Federal Employment Agency (BA) at the Institute for Employment Research (IAB) \citep{SchmuckerVomBerge2023SIAB}.
+We make use of a real dataset on German job seekers.
+The data contains information on job-seeker demographics, employment history, and benefits receipt—a rich panel spanning a 2\% sample of all administrative labor market records in Germany.
+Data access was provided via a Scientific Use File from the Research Data Centre (FDZ) of the German Federal Employment Agency (BA) at the Institute for Employment Research (IAB) \cite{SchmuckerVomBerge2023SIAB}.

 \textbf{Reproducibility note:} The data are not publicly available due to their sensitive nature.
-Access can be requested through the Research Data Centre (FDZ) of the Institute for Employment Research (IAB).\footnote{\url{https://iab.de/en/unit/?id=17}} We provide all preprocessing and analysis code to enable replication for authorized users.
+Access can be requested through the Research Data Centre (FDZ) of the Institute for Employment Research (IAB).\footnote{See \url{https://iab.de/en/unit/?id=17}.} We provide all preprocessing and analysis code to enable replication for authorized users.
 For further details on the sampling procedure, feature construction, data sources, and weak anonymization procedures, see the official data report \citep{SchmuckerVomBerge2023FDZD2307}.

-We construct a prediction task of unemployment duration from this data source, following \citep{kern2021fairness}.
+We construct a prediction task of unemployment duration from this data source, following \cite{kern2021fairness}.
 We follow the spell aggregation procedures and feature construction described in \citet{bach2023impact, fischer-abaigar2025the}.
 We construct covariates capturing demographics (e.g., gender and educational background), information on the last job prior to unemployment, and broader labor market and benefit histories.
 Some features are frozen at the start of the unemployment spell.
-Features that evolve mechanically over time (e.g., age and elapsed unemployment duration) are discretized into bins to obtain a more stable jobseeker cohort and to facilitate the analysis of our bounds.
+Features that evolve mechanically over time (e.g., age and elapsed unemployment duration) are discretized into bins to obtain a more stable job-seeker cohort and to facilitate the analysis of our bounds.
 In total, we use 8 ordinal and 20 categorical features.
 Categorical variables are one-hot encoded, and ordinal variables are mapped to the unit interval $[0,1]$.